 No, there are some families that will not receive a POP due to our liability insurance and safety needs of the puppies.
 Each family must have a phone interview.
 Some situations and some health condition are not acceptable for the POP program due to safety concerns for the puppies.

 We interview all families prior to adding them to our wait list.
 There are restrictions and safety precautions taken if there is a dog in the house.
 A breeder will decide what they are and are not comfortable with.
 Every participant will always have clean clothes, no shoes, freshly washed hands & face.
-No animals in the area where the exercise pin is located (& for a few breeders it must be a “dog free” house).
+No animals in the area where the exercise pen is located (and for a few breeders it must be a “dog free” house).

 We have a network of responsible breeders who refer other responsible breeders.
 We do an extensive phone interview with all breeders.
-We also conduct site visits to confirm the dogs live in a happy environment & to confirm there are no puppy mills in our program.
+We also conduct site visits to confirm the dogs live in a happy environment and to confirm there are no puppy mills in our program.